JamesSkemp/PsnTrophies/README.md

 Contributors
 ===

+A big thank you to:

-Thanks for Nicolas Ortiz for providing the psnapi.com.ar services for so long, the initial trophy information, and the additional help on pulling data.
+- Nicolas Ortiz for providing the psnapi.com.ar services for so long, the initial trophy information, and the additional help on pulling data.

-Thanks to mbrookes - https://github.com/mbrookes1304 - for supplying additional games.
+- mbrookes - https://github.com/mbrookes1304 - for supplying additional games.

-Thanks to 'red' for supplying over 600 games worth of data.
+- xXREDXIIIXx ('red' in the comments) for supplying game and trophy data for 600+ games and 25,000+ trophies. (xxredxiiixx.com)

 How to help
 ====